Azure/iot-edge-config/README.md

 ## Post-Install Experience
 ### Using the Services in the Fundamentals Package
-- Defender for IoT
+- **Defender for IoT**
     1. To configure the Defender for IoT agent-based solution, please follow [“Configure data collection” section and the “Log Analytics creation”](https://docs.microsoft.com/en-us/azure/defender-for-iot/device-builders/how-to-configure-agent-based-solution).
     2. Navigate to IoT Hub > Your hub > Defender for IoT > Overview and review the information.
 Refer to the following guidance for detail.
         - [Investigate security recommendations](https://docs.microsoft.com/en-us/azure/defender-for-iot/device-builders/tutorial-investigate-security-recommendations)
         - [Investigate security alerts](https://docs.microsoft.com/en-us/azure/defender-for-iot/device-builders/tutorial-investigate-security-alerts)
     3. Refer to [Micro agent event collection (Preview)](https://docs.microsoft.com/en-us/azure/defender-for-iot/device-builders/concept-event-aggregation) for more applications with the Defender for IoT.
-- OSConfig
-Refer to the following guidance to try the OSconfig features.
+- **OSConfig**: Refer to the following guidance to try the OSconfig features.
 (More scenarios are available under the same category: “What can I provision and manage”.)
   - [Working with host names using Azure IoT and OSConfig](https://docs.microsoft.com/en-us/azure/osconfig/howto-hostname?tabs=portal)
   - [Reboot or shut down devices with Azure IoT and OSConfig](https://docs.microsoft.com/en-us/azure/osconfig/howto-rebootshutdown?tabs=portal%2Csingle)